Onuorah-Joshua-Nwani/ojn-msp-1-finergycloud/README.md

 ### Frameworks, Libraries and Programs Used

 * [Google Fonts](https://fonts.google.com/) was used to import the 'Arial' font family into the style.css file.
 This font is used on every page of the site.
-* [Bootstrap](https://getbootstrap.com/) was used as a front-end external CSS framework for modern responsiveness and pre-built components and to add icons for aesthetic purpose and UX design..
+* [Bootstrap](https://getbootstrap.com/) was used as a front-end external CSS framework for modern responsiveness and pre-built components and to add icons for aesthetic purpose and UX design.
 * [Visily.ai] (<https://app.visily.ai/login>) was used to create the wireframes during the design stages.
 * [CodeAnywhere](https://codeanywhere.com/) was used as an IDE and to commit and push to Github.
 * [Github](https://github.com/) is used as a repository for the project code after being pushed from Codeanywhere.